Evaluating Options for Joint Replacement Surgery [Video]

 Ask the Expert: Arthritis Video Series

-I think it’s time for joint replacement surgery, how do I best evaluate the options?
+About the video: I think it’s time for joint replacement surgery, how do I best evaluate the options?

 Listen to Summit Orthopedics’ experts share insights on how to decide if and when joint replacement surgery is right for you.
 Featuring arthritis specialists, Kristoffer Breien, MD, and Jonathan Biebl, MD.